 Hôtel Globe et Cecil

 If you plan to stay for a few nights and are traveling as a family or small group of friends (up to 6 people), staying in an apartment is a much more intimate and private experience than staying in a hotel.
-Plus, it means you can enjoy food shopping in Lyon’s markets, bakeries, patisseries, épiceries, and breakfast in/dine-in, etc. There are hundreds of Lyon apartment options but none as exceptional in our opinion as the Tête d’Or.
+Plus, it means you can enjoy food shopping in Lyon’s markets, bakeries, patisseries, épiceries, and breakfast in/dine-in, etc. There are hundreds of Lyon apartment options, but none are as exceptional, in our opinion, as the Tête d’Or.
 This historic, luxury French chartreuse oozes charm- it’s to die for!
 There is buckets of space, period furniture, and green views over the Tête d’Or park.
-The apartment is spread over two stories and has two grand salons, three elegant bedrooms, three bathrooms, a large terrace, and a private courtyard.
+The apartment has two stories and two grand salons, three elegant bedrooms, three bathrooms, a large terrace, and a private courtyard.
 Crack open some delicious wine and indulge in some gooey French cheese and baguettes at sunset on your private balcony- bliss!

-Lyon is known as France’s gastronomic capital, and needless to say is home to some of the best Michelin starred restaurants in the world within a kaleidoscope of different styles, ambiance, and decoration.
-Here is a short selection of some of our faves and you can read more on Michelin eateries in Lyon.
-Read more on The best of Lyon’s Michelin-starred restaurants.
+Lyon is known as France’s gastronomic capital and is home to some of the best Michelin-starred restaurants in the world within a kaleidoscope of different styles, ambiance, and decoration.
+Here is a short selection of some of our faves, and you can read more on Michelin eateries in Lyon.

 Bocuse’s L’Auberge du Pont de Collonges (2**)

 The one and only!
 This restaurant must be on your bucket list of “once in a lifetime” food experiences.
 Not to be missed.